 I think that the aim is not the reward itself, nor the end point we reach but rather the progress we have no matter how large or small.
 The purpose is the increased sense of clarity, insight, and awareness we gain as we deal with all the challenges within the pursuit.

 At these times I also find it more beneficial to think about how well I am doing rather than think about how much of a “fu*k-up” I am.
-If you think you’re a “fu*k-up,” you will convince yourself that you might as well continue those that your fu*ked-up-Self likes to do.
+If you think you’re a “fu*k-up,” you will likely convince yourself of this and continue those behaviours that your fu*ked-up-Self likes to do.

 It’s also good to find other activities to occupy your time.
 When you have that feeling come on, be aware that this as it is your trigger.
 The next thoughts and actions are critical.
-It only takes a moment to decide to do something you don’t want to do.
-And because our brains are designed to follow the familiar more prominent paths we will likely act in favor of the easy options than those which we are unfamiliar.
+It only takes a moment to decide to do something that you don’t want to do.
+And because our brains are designed to follow the familiar more prominent paths we will likely act in favour of the known options than those which we are unfamiliar.

-In those moments we must check-in with why we don’t want to do the undesirable behavior and then move, sometimes with control, force and against our will, towards new activities that will distract and remove us from everyday temptations and environments.
-I found this easy in Japan because my environment and surroundings were all new and lacked most temptations.
+In those moments we must check-in with why we don’t want to do the undesirable behaviour and then move, sometimes with control, forced and against our will, towards new activities that will distract and remove us from everyday temptations and environments.
+I found this easy in Japan because my environment and surroundings were all unique and lacked, not all, but most temptations.

-Go after activities that are of interest, aligned with your passions, that make you feel good (without the downsides), or that are physically/mentally demanding.
-I found if the alternative to drinking weren’t as rewarding as drinking itself I’d always choose or revert to drinking.
+Go after activities that are of interest, aligned with your passions, that make you feel good (without the downsides), or that are physically and mentally demanding.
+I found if the alternative to drinking weren’t as rewarding as drinking itself I’d always choose or revert to alcohol.

 I am not perfect, but I am learning, and with that, I believe I am progressing.
 I still love a drink.
 I hate feeling like I am missing out.
 I often wonder if “balance” is possible and if it is, is that even a good thing for such poisonous behaviours?
 Also, I wonder if sobriety or restriction with anything is necessarily a right way to live life.

 I feel much better when I am not drinking.
 I am more productive, capable, motivated, clear and happy.
 As a consequence of not drinking, it’s now becoming a harder to drink.
 It sounds funny saying it, but it’s true.
-However, I am also very aware of how easy it is to derail my progress, and I am happy with that because I believe in awareness I can win.
+However, I am also acutely aware of how easy it is to derail my progress.
+I am happy and confident that in greater awareness I can win.

 Further Reading and Resources